 Keeping Safe with Solid Fuel Stoves

-Using what we have learnt from these sad incidents, we would point to four risks that must be avoided or managed, if you and your crew are to keep safe with solid fuel stoves,-
+Taking lessons from these sad incidents, we point to four risks that must be avoided or managed, to stay safe using solid fuel stoves,-

 - 'over-firing' of the stove leading to a boat fire;